Stanley Slotkin: Care for the disabled

 Slotkin believed that plastic surgery was important for people with physical deformities.
 To allow his belief to proceed, Slotkin opened a clinic that provided plastic surgery—free of charge—to people who could not otherwise afford the corrective surgeries necessary to repair physical deformities like cleft palates and harelips.
 With Slotkin's financial backing, the clinic was able to perform tens of thousands of these operations.

 In addition, Slotkin helped to start Epihab, a job-skills training project for people with epilepsy.
 Founded in the late 1950s, Epihab trained epileptics in a variety of skilled and semi-skilled jobs and helped them find positions to utilize their new skills.

 Historical Interests

 Another avid interest of Slotkin's was antique books and archaeology.
 Over the years, Slotkin collected a number of relics that he gave to numerous universities and museums.
-One such example is that of an ancient antiphonary or choir book thought to be used in the Cathedral of Deville in about 1500.
+One such example is that of an ancient antiphonary or choir book thought to be used in the Cathedral of Seville in about 1500.
 Slotkin presented sheets from this book to Marquette University, the Milwaukee Public Museum, the St. Louis City Art Museum, St. Louis University and St. Louis Cathedral.

 In 1963, Slotkin bought the Charles Darwin Family Library in London and donated all the papers and artefacts from the collection to the University of Southern California.